kidex333/Project1-/README.md

 # Programming Fundamentals I Final Project

-A project about the basics of Java programming, conditions, loops, arrays and the basics of classes and methods.
+A project about the basics of Java programming, conditions, loops, arrays and the basics of methods.